Jim Gordon (character): Flashpoint

 In the alternate timeline of the Flashpoint event, James Gordon is the chief of police, instead of being commissioner, and also works with Thomas Wayne, the Flashpoint version of Batman.
 Later, Gordon tries to convince Batman that he does not have to fight villains by himself, but Batman refuses.
 When Gordon locates Martha Wayne (this continuity's version of the Joker) in old Wayne Manor, he goes in without backup.
 Gordon is then tricked into shooting Harvey Dent's daughter, having been disguised as Joker, as she had been taped to a chair and had her mouth taped shut with a smile painted on the tape.
 Martha then appears and slashes Gordon's throat, and Gordon dies by Joker venom.

 Earth One

 In the graphic novel by Geoff Johns and Gary Frank, Batman: Earth One, Jim Gordon is featured as a central character.
 In the story, he's a broken man who has given up on fighting corruption until the emergence of Batman.
 He is also partnered with a young Harvey Bullock.
 On the trail of the "Birthday Boy" killings, Gordon and Batman put aside their differences and stop the killer while saving Gordon's daughter Barbara.
-In the sequel, Gordon begin his alliance with Batman to combat the Riddler, who plots to takeover the remnant of Oswald Cobblepott's criminal empire.
+In the sequel, Gordon begin his alliance with Batman to combat the Riddler, who plots to takeover the remnant of Oswald Cobblepot's criminal empire.
 He is also being promoted as police captain after he arrested his corrupted predecessor.